 - one or two subject-matter experts.

-This mix gives programs the best chance of really understanding what learners need to know and identifying gaps in the training material.
-It’s helpful to invite some people who have absolutely no experience with online training, because they can help identify issues that everyone else is blind to: menus that don’t make sense, missing instructions that would make completing the training easier, usability issues.
+This mix gives programs the best chance to understand what learners need to know and identifying gaps in the training material.
+It’s helpful to invite some people who have absolutely no experience with online training.
+They can help identify issues that everyone else ignores.
+Common problems include defective menus, missing instructions that would make completing the training easier, or usability issues.

 Beware inviting coworkers and friends to a pilot program.

 Sometimes Talance’s clients suggest this as a way to involve stakeholders in the course development process.
 This is a problem because …

 - they’re not the intended audience, so they can’t give the correct feedback;